ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

 Most weeks there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

-There are numerous opportunities to get feedback on your work and improve:
+There are several opportunities to get feedback on your work and improve:

 - **Shortly after the deadline** for each assignment, the autograded portion will automatically grade your submitted code and for the manually graded portion,